top of page

 Enriching experiences at Parami University

 The cross-cultural exchange programs at Parami University offer unique opportunities for students to immerse themselves in different cultures, broaden their perspectives, and develop valuable intercultural communication skills.
 Key features include cultural immersion, language learning, global networking, and academic enrichment.
-The collaboration with An-Najah National University was a remarkable opportunity that allowed two groups of global south students with immense geographical and connectivity barriers to connect and learn from each other.
-In the upcoming months, Parami undergraduate students will have further opportunities to participate in internship and exchange programs in Taiwan, and the United States.
+The collaboration with An-Najah National University was a remarkable opportunity that enabled two groups of students from the Global South, facing immense geographical and connectivity barriers, to connect and learn from each other.
+In the upcoming months, Parami undergraduate students will have further opportunities to participate in internship and exchange programs in Taiwan and the United States.

 Comments